Volunteer Tour Guide Association of Imajo, Minami-Echizen Town

 Congratulatory address by Chairman Amimoto of the Fukui Prefecture Tourism Volunteer Guide Liaison Council

-Commemorative Lecture by Mr. Aoki
+Commemorative lecture by Mr. Aoki

-• Townscape photos
+• Townscape Photographs

 • Showa Hall